tau150/Node_sequelize_passport_boilerplate/readme.md

 ## Running seeds.

-As tables, there are tow seeds files to generage faker data, you can run them with the following command.
+There are two seeds files to generage faker data, you can run them with the following command.

 - User test@mail.com is migrated with password: "123"